Abingworth Vineyard

 Dogs & Children:

 Dogs are not permitted on site, except registered assistance dogs.
-There is no visitor-focused space for children.
+Anyone under the age of 18 must be accompanied by an adult.

-Abingworth currently produces a small range of still English wines, including one of the UK’s relatively rare Sauvignon Blancs and a Pinot Noir rosé.
+Abingworth currently produces a small range of still English wines, including Sauvignon Blanc, Pinot Gris, Rosé and a still red.
 Production is deliberately small-scale, with a low-intervention approach and an emphasis on retaining freshness and balance.
+They also produce traditional-method sparkling wine, with their first vintage expected to be released in 2026.:contentReference[oaicite:0]{index=0}

 By car

 Abingworth Vineyard is located at Champions Farm, Storrington Road, Thakeham, Pulborough, West Sussex (RH20 3EF).
-Parking is limited and the site functions primarily as a working vineyard rather than a visitor centre.
+Parking is limited on site and the vineyard functions primarily as a working winery rather than a visitor centre.:contentReference[oaicite:1]{index=1}

 By public transport

 The nearest train stations are Pulborough and Billingshurst.
-From either station, the vineyard is around a 10–15 minute taxi journey.
-Booking a taxi in advance is recommended.
+From either station, the vineyard is around a short taxi journey (approximately 10-15 minutes).
+Booking a taxi in advance is recommended.:contentReference[oaicite:2]{index=2}

 Abingworth Vineyard is located at Champions Farm, Storrington Road, Thakeham, Pulborough, West Sussex (RH20 3EF).
-Parking is limited and the site functions primarily as a working vineyard rather than a visitor centre.
+Parking is limited on site and the vineyard functions primarily as a working winery rather than a visitor centre.:contentReference[oaicite:1]{index=1}

 By public transport

 The nearest train stations are Pulborough and Billingshurst.
-From either station, the vineyard is around a 10–15 minute taxi journey.
-Booking a taxi in advance is recommended.
+From either station, the vineyard is around a short taxi journey (approximately 10-15 minutes).
+Booking a taxi in advance is recommended.:contentReference[oaicite:2]{index=2}

 There’s plenty to do around Abingworth if you’re exploring this part of West Sussex, from other vineyards and countryside pubs to walking routes and nature reserves in the South Downs.